-Last week I asked the lovely mamas in my Facebook group “What do you wish more people understood about PND?”
+Last week I asked the lovely mums in my Facebook group “What do you wish more people understood about PND?”
 I was surprised at how many responses I got, and wanted to share them.
 From mums who want to help bust the myths of postnatal depression and to end the stigma.

 Below are the responses I received.
 Some are quite similar, but I wanted to share different mums’ ways of putting it with the hope that it would resonate with many mums struggling currently.